NEWS & EVENTS with JAWA Off Road Campers

 Australian Off Road Caravanners in bush setting enjoying afternoon wine.

-Decoding Caravan and Camper Terminology
+Caravan and Camper Terminology

 If it’s your first time owning a caravan, understanding the terminology can feel like learning a foreign language.
 Here’s an easy cheat sheet of all the terms you need to know so you can better understand your vehicle.